MorganBergen/compiler/docs/INPUT.md

 `poly_decl`, `poly_header`, `poly_body`, `id_list` are non terminals
 `EQUAL`, `SEMICOLON`, `LPAREN`, `RPAREN`, are terminals (actual tokens) the grammar clearly defines how a polynomial declaration must appear

+how cfg connects to the recrusive descent parser